| Title: | Manipulate ACLED Data |

 This function allows users to pull deleted ACLED event IDs from the Deletions API.

-acled_deletions_api( email = NULL, key = NULL, date_deleted = NULL, acled_access = TRUE, log = FALSE )
+acled_deletions_api(email = NULL, password = NULL, date_deleted = NULL)acled_deletions_api(email = NULL, password = NULL, date_deleted = NULL)

 email |